At a glance

-Pitfalls can occur at any point in the 504 process, from developing the plan to doing the annual review.
+Pitfalls can occur at any point in the 504 process.

-Knowledge really is power.
-Learning what is possible with a 504 plan can prevent many of these pitfalls.
+Knowing what’s possible with a 504 plan can help you avoid many of these pitfalls.

 Pitfall #1: Not exploring what’s possible with a 504 plan.